 - Consumer goods 6%

-The automotive industry uses more plastic in cars to reduce weight of cars.
+And the automotive industry will use more and more plastic in cars to reduce costs and the weight of cars.
 Because plastic is lighter than many other car components.
-Included in the 25% share is plastic used for packaging, cars and car parts.

 Conclusion: automotive is the biggest plastic consumer followed by packaging.
 If we stopped using plastic bottles, plastic food and cloth packaging today we reduce 20% of the total plastic demand.